Your Waco, TX, Workers’ Comp Lawyers

 Our Seasoned Waco Workers’ Compensation Attorneys Fight to Get Fair Benefits for Injured Workers

-At Lorenz & Lorenz, LLP, we go above and beyond to get the fair workers’ compensation benefits you deserve.
+At Lorenz & Lorenz, PLLC, we go above and beyond to get the fair workers’ compensation benefits you deserve.
 Our workplace accident lawyers can help with any challenges you might be facing, including:

 - Filing your initial workers’ compensation claim